 Microplastic pollution from marine coatings occurs during the building, maintenance, and use processes.
 Pre-treatment, coating, and equipment cleaning play a significant role in the fragmentation of these materials into microplastics.

-Microplastic concentrations are everywhere in the environment, affecting both the aquatic and the terrestrial environments.
+Microplastic concentrations are everywhere in the environment, affecting both the aquatic and terrestrial environments.
 Firstly, we will address how high concentrations of microplastics affect our marine environment.

 Studies have found microplastics are in the air, soil ecosystem, freshwater, tap water, and oceans.
 A recent study even found microplastic concentrations in sea ice in the Arctic Ocean5.